 Bill's hard "New Yok" accent wasn't entirely fabricated.
 Martin Scorsese did some research by listening to a voice recording of Walt Whitman and by reading an old play in which the dialog was spelled out phonetically.

 At the Chinese theater, Bill the Butcher calls for his boys to play some "American music" and extols it as "patriotic."
 They play "Garry Owen," a Gaelic drinking tune which became the official song of the 7th U.S. Cavalry Regiment, chock-full of Irishmen.
-They were defeated, along with their commander, Gen. George Armstrong Custer, at Little Big Horn.
+They were defeated, along with their commander, Lt.
+Col. George Armstrong Custer, at Little Big Horn.

 Martin Scorsese recreated 19th-century New York on the lot of Cinecitta studios in Rome.
 When George Lucas visited the massive set, he reportedly turned to Scorsese and said, "Sets like that can be done with computers now."

 Bill the Butcher is a rabid opponent of Abraham Lincoln.
 In one scene he throws a knife at a picture of the president.
 Day-Lewis would play Lincoln in Lincoln (2012) ten years later.
 Coincidentally Gangs of New York co-star Liam Neeson was originally cast to play Lincoln before Day-Lewis replaced him.

 Bill says his father was killed by the British on July 25, 1814.
 He most likely died in the Battle of Lundy's Lane, which was fought on that date in the Niagara Falls area.
 It was the bloodiest battle of the War of 1812.